python/devguide/committing.rst

    in-development branch.
 Pull requests should only target bug-fix branches if an issue appears in only that version and possibly older versions.

-* **Are there comments on the pull request?**
-   Look for explanations about whether the code coverage increased or stayed the same.

 * **Are the changes acceptable?**
    If you want to share your work-in-progress code on a feature or bugfix, then you can open a ``WIP``-prefixed pull request, publish patches on